neishm/fstd2nc/README.md

                         Which variant of netCDF to write.
 Default is NETCDF4.
   --zlib                Turn on compression for the netCDF file.
 Only works
                         for NETCDF4 and NETCDF4_CLASSIC formats.
+  --compression COMPRESSION
-  --compression         Compression level for the zlib compression.
+                        Compression level for the netCDF file.
+Only used if --zlib is set.
 Default: 4.
   -f, --force           Overwrite the output file if it already exists.
   --no-history          Don't put the command-line invocation in the netCDF
                         metadata.